 I knew that once he was fixed up he would be fit and that now the failure could be down to my driving.
 On each of the previous attempts we travelled directly from Slough to Fort William overnight.
 This gave us a break of about 3 hours to rest before the challenge began.

-After such a journey I couldn’t relax and I wouldn’t until the challenge was over twenty four hours later.
-Add that to the journey from Slough, I would have to be awake for at least thirty six hours.
+After such a journey I never relaxed and wouldn’t until the challenge was over twenty four hours later.
+Add that to the overnight journey from Slough, I would have to be awake for at least thirty six hours.
 Clearly a potentially dangerous situation.

 I suggested that we still drive up overnight but arrive a full day before the challenge was scheduled to begin.
 We would take our tents so we could get a day and a night to relax and the journey wouldn’t be such a mad rush to get to the area as it had been on the previous attempts.
 We would wake up on the morning of the third attempt refreshed and ready to go.

 Planning Dennis’ route up Ben Nevis

 The start point on Ben Nevis chosen by my brother on the first two attempts was difficult for him.
-He would start from the opposite of the valley Glen Nevis and at the other side faced an arduous climb to get to te trail proper at the very beginning of the whole challenge.
+He started from the opposite of the valley Glen Nevis and at the other side faced an arduous climb to get to the trail proper.
+This being right at the very beginning of the whole challenge.

-I had studied the detail on OS maps and found a potentially better start/finish point which would begin and end with a much shallower climb/descent.
+I studied the detail on OS maps and found a potentially better start/finish point which would begin and end with a much shallower climb/descent.
 During a holiday with a girlfriend in the area I surveyed part of this section and found it to be a perfectly acceptable gradient even for me.
-Dennis was sceptical and remained so until he saw it for himself and then he became very enthusiastic about the suggestion.
+Dennis was sceptical and remained so.
+I don’t think he understood how to interpret contour lines on OS maps but he was lucky that I did as we will soon find out.